 The Scenario: A 140lb guy enters the gym, armed with a program he pulled from some muscle magazine.

-The Outcome (Four Months Later): The still 140lb guy enters the gym, armed with the different workout from the same magazine.
+The Outcome (Three Months Later): The still 140lb guy enters the gym, armed with the different workout from the same magazine.

-How many times have you come across a magazine with countless promises to build you the physique of your dreams?
+How many times have you come across fitness magazines with promises to build you the physique of your dreams?
 Six Pack in Six Minutes?
 How about Bulging Biceps in a Week?
 Believe me, if you tried to commit to any of these (combined with the promised fad diets), you’d end up…well, nowhere.
-The problem is our bodies need different fitness programs.
+We need different fitness programs, depending on our goals.
 These magazines simply use a "One size fits all" approach.
 Again, this results in looking the same, maybe feeling better, but not fully accomplishing your fitness goals.

-For those lean guys looking to bulk, the key to success here is easier and simpler than you think.
-Rather than committing to those split routines or complicated pyramid set systems, the answer lies in building a solid base.
+For those lean guys looking to bulk, the key to success is easier and simpler than you think.
+Rather than committing to those bizarre split routines or complicated pyramid schemes, the answer lies in building a solid base.
 I like to use the house-building terminology “lay the foundation and place the bricks before you decorate.”
 Cheesy as it sounds, it’s true.
-To those skinny individuals with little muscle mass, the foundation is building a solid base before working on the definition.
+To those lean individuals with little muscle mass, the foundation is building a solid base before working on the definition.
 Building the large muscle groups first, before hitting the smaller ones.

-The most effective solution is to focus solely on compound movements, such as Squats, Deadlifts, Bench Presses, Rows, Dips, and Chin-Ups.
+The most effective solution therefore is to focus mainly on those compound movements, such as Squats, Deadlifts, Bench Press, Bent-Over Rows, Chin-Ups/Pull-Ups and Dips.
 Each of these movements provides the ultimate foundation needed for muscle growth.
-AND THAT'S IT!
-Anything else could potentially burn extra calories, thus not allowing for full muscle growth.
-(Especially those with a fast metabolism.)

-So here's a program for you to follow, in order to keep things simple (based on 3x a week).
+So here's a very basic program idea for you to follow, in order to keep things simple (based on 3x a week).
 You'll notice there's very little to it, since we don't want to expend too many calories doing other things from the start:

 DAY ONE - FULL BODY